 The buses will use the same tickets as the metro and can be purchased on board.
 One thing to know is you'll need to have exact change because the driver will not be able to give you back any.

 You will only be able to purchase a single ticket with no connections.
 If you have to transfer between buses, you will have to purchase a new ticket on the next bus.
 This is why the metro is more popular -- you can transfer as many times as you want to make it to your final destination without having to take the time to pay with each transfer!

 You can also buy the book of 10 or Paris Visite Pass for the bus.

-Oh, BTW -- Make sure you check out the ILP Instagram so you can see what our current International Language Programs volunteers are up to!
-You may get some ideas of what you want to do when you're living in China for a semester or volunteering in Ukraine.
+Oh, BTW: Make sure you check out the ILP Instagram so you can see what our current International Language Programs volunteers are up to — you may spot a few of our ILP Europe volunteers parading around Paris, or another favorite vacation spot.

 Have some more questions about serving abroad with ILP?
 Go ahead and text one of our awesome ILP representatives and get your questions and concerns taken care of.
 That green button below will help you out!